You belong at a K-12 teaching and learning environment that’s leading the way!

 - Administer and analyze formative assessments to monitor student progress and plan instructional shifts to increase achievement and success for all students.

-- Design appropriate curriculum, instructional, and assessment accommodations to support academic success for a diverse group of students including both striving and advanced learners.
+- Design appropriate curriculum, instructional, and assessment accommodations to support academic success for a diverse group of students including both struggling and advanced learners.

-- Incorporate effective and innovative uses of technology to support teaching, learning, and collaboration in a 1:1 learning environment.
+- Incorporate effective and innovative uses of technology to support teaching, learning and collaboration.

 - Engage in annual cycles of professional learning.